exa04/Loopbase-old/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this app.
-Keep in mind that it might time for these issues to be adressed.
+Keep in mind that it might take some time for these issues to be adressed.
 title: ''
 labels: enhancement
 assignees: ''